Simple Actions at Home

 - Sweep up and properly dispose of excess construction material

-- Use hazardous materials (e.g. paints and cleaners) in the smallest amounts possible and if spilled clean up immediately.
-Never pour them directly onto the yard.
+- Use hazardous materials (e.g. paints and cleaners) in the smallest amounts possible and if spilled, clean up immediately.
+Never pour them directly onto your yard.

 POOLS AND SEPTICS